raj713335/INTELEGIX/README.md

 ### Vision Statement

-- It has four vision based functionalities right now:
+- It has six vision based functionalities right now:

     1. Find if the candidate opens his mouth by recording the distance between lips at starting.
     2. Instance segmentation to count number of people and report if no one or more than one person detected.